allenai/allennlp/tutorials/how_to/debug_using_pycharm.md

-# How to Debug AllenNLP
+# How to Debug Your AllenNLP Code

 Recently several people have asked how to debug allennlp code using PyCharm, so I set out to figure it out.
 It turns out that